 • Residential

-Global Fuel Cell Market Regional Synopsis
+Fuel Cell Industry - Regional Synopsis

 The North American fuel cell market, amongst the market in all the other regions, is projected to hold the largest market share by the end of 2035.
 The growth of the market can be attributed majorly to the rise in the number of data centers and the growing count of fuel cell vehicles in the region.
 According to reports, more than 2,600 data centers in the United States use more than 1.5% of the country's total energy.
 Moreover, there are now nearly 328 colocation data centers, around 24 network fabrics, and over 500 service providers in Canada.
 Besides this, as of February 2019, there were more than 6,500 fuel cell vehicles on American roads.